Hurrrrrr/vindicate/README.md

 GPT4 was used primarily for input on the architecture of this app, as well as writing some repetitive code such as the getters in the Wine class.
-The vast majority of code was written by hand.
+The vast majority of code was written by me.

+Features currently being developed for launch:
+    Optional randomised inaccuracies
+    Becoming a webapp
+    More wines

+Features to come post-launch:
+    Graphical display
+    Add sparkling, fortified, sweet, rose, and orange wines More customisation (select certain countries, styles, etc.)
+    User accounts